 EEG recordings can be converted into sequences of activity maps where the topography of the EEG activity is fixed for a short time.
 These activity maps are called microstates, which have been described as "atoms of thought".
 We analyse the statistical propoerties of the sequences of microstates including the transition probabilities and distributino of time spent in each states.
 We use an excitable network model to track how these properties change under the influence of anesthesia.

 The well known Lorenz system is a simplified model of thermal atmospheric convection introduced by meteorologist Edward Lorenz in 1963.
 It is a parameter-dependent system of three ordinary differential equations.
 Warwick Tucker proved in 1999 that chaos exists in the system for the classic parameter values used by Lorenz.
 The analytic techniques used by Tucker and others to study the system rely on the condition that there is a stable foliation of the return map.
 This, in turn, means that the system can be reduced to a one-dimensional map, called the Lorenz map.
 We study a parameter regime where the foliation condition fails and much remains unknown about the system, including the parameter value at which the foliation condition itself is lost.
 Specifically, at how two-dimensional surfaces and one-dimensional curves, called invariant manifolds, organise the three-dimensional phase space of the Lorenz system and give structure to the chaos.

-- P Ashwin, JC and K Tsaneva-Atanasova, Sequential escapes: onset of slow domino caused by saddle connection, European Physical Journal, to appear.
+- P Ashwin, J Creaser and K Tsaneva-Atanasova, 2018, Sequential escapes: onset of slow domino caused by saddle connection, The European Physical Journal Special Topics, 227:pp.1091–1100.

-- JC, P Ashwin, and K Tsaneva-Atanasova, Sequential noise-induced escapes for oscillatory network dynamics, SIAM Journal on Applied Dynamical Systems, 17(1): pp. 500–525.
+- J Creaser, K Tsaneva-Atanasova and P Ashwin, 2018, Sequential noise-induced escapes for oscillatory network dynamics, SIAM Journal on Applied Dynamical Systems, 17(1): pp. 500–525.

 - J Creaser, B Krauskopf and H M Osinga, 2017, Finding first foliation tangencies in the Lorenz system, SIAM Journal on Applied Dynamical Systems, 16(4): pp. 2127-2164.